open-contracting/standard/docs/guidance/map/contracting_planning_processes.md

 # _!!!
 TO-DO: Update the image below.
 Main point should be: planning and tender are part of planning processes, tender to implementation of contracting processes.
 I have removed the mentions of "initiating" from the text, so I suggest removing them from the image as well._
 ![Contracting Process](../../_static/png/contracting_process.png)

-The two processes should be linked together using the `relatedProcesses` array in the releases concerning the contracting process, with `.relationship` set to 'planning'.
+A planning process ought to have `releaseTag` set to 'planning' (or 'planningUpdate').
+A contracting process can have `releaseTag` set to [any other value from the codelist](https://standard.open-contracting.org/1.1/en/schema/codelists/#release-tag).
+A planning process should not contain the `releaseTag` 'tender' even if it contains the `Tender` block.
+The two processes ought to be linked together using the `relatedProcesses` array in the releases concerning the contracting process, with `.relationship` set to 'planning'.

 ```{note}
 When publishing data, we recommend separating data about the planning and contracting processes in line with the definitions above.
 However, publications of both planning and contracting data within a single contracting process continue to be conformant with OCDS 1.2 and earlier.
 Requiring the publication of this data in separate planning and contracting processes is being considered for a future, backwards uncompatible version of the standard ([GitHub issue](https://github.com/open-contracting/standard/issues/866)).